Savannah State University: Accreditation

 Additionally, the Chemistry department is American Chemical Society (ACS) certified.

 The bachelor and masters programs in Social Work are accredited by the (Council on Social Work Education), and the masters in Public Administration by the National Association of Schools of Public Affairs and Administration.

 The College of Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, and the Mass Communications Department is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).

+CLASS is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to offer bachelor's degrees as well as the Master of Public Administration, the Master of Science in Urban Studies and Planning and Master of Social Work.
+The bachelor's degree and Master of Social Work programs are accredited by the Council on Social Work Education.
+The MPA is accredited by the National Association of Schools of Public Affairs and Administration.
+The Mass Communications Department is accredited by the ACEJMC.

+The Master of Social Work program has been granted accreditation by the Council on Social Work Education (CSWE).

 Administration

+The Office of Graduate Studies and Sponsored Research coordinates the university's instructional, research and service programs.

 Academic oversight

 Oversight is provided by the University System of Georgia, the organizational body that sets goals and dictates general policy to all public educational institutions in the state.
+The Southern Association of Colleges and Schools (SACS) authorized the university to offer graduate degrees.

 Funding

 Savannah State is a public institution, receiving funds from the State of Georgia, tuition, fees, research grants, private scholarship funds (including the Thurgood Marshall Scholarship Fund and the Tom Joyner Foundation), and alumni contributions.
 The University System of Georgia is governed by the Georgia Board of Regents and dispenses public funds (allocated by the state's legislature) to Savannah State, excluding lottery-funded HOPE Scholarships.
 The university's endowment was $2,433,508.
 As of FY05, the university's budget was $42,155,964.
 In FY06, the university received $7,725,311 in research, instruction, and public service contracts and grants.